- MACTE ACCREDITATION IN PROCESS -

 Demonstrations, lectures, discussions, practice, projects, material making and research constitute the remaining 200 hours.

-- The Montessori Infant and Toddlers Teacher Education Course from October 20th 2018 to June 9th 2019 is given In Downtown Toronto at Downtown Montessori School, 26 Grand Trunk Crescent close to the CN Tower.
+- The Montessori Infant and Toddlers Teacher Education Course is given In Downtown Toronto at Downtown Montessori School, 26 Grand Trunk Crescent close to the CN Tower.

-- This is an intensive part-time course that runs on Saturday only from Saturday October 20th, 2018, 9:00 am to 5:00 pm, Saturday June 9th 2019.
-The final written evaluation will take place in May 2018 and the practical evaluation on June 9th 2019.
+- This is an intensive part-time course that runs on Saturday only from Saturday September 7th 2019, 9:00 am to 5:00 pm, until Saturday June 11th 2020.
+The final written evaluation will take place in May 2020 and the practical evaluation on June 11th 2020.

 During the Online Registration, prospective Teacher Candidates write their experience with children if any, and their academic degree completed.
 A resume is attached + photocopies of any Diploma.
 On the first day of the Montessori Infant and Toddler Teacher Education Course, each Teacher Candidate is invited to share his/her expectations about this Montessori Course explaining his/her personal and/or professional reasons for receiving the Montessori teacher preparation.